 Promixx MiiXR X7 Performance Nutrition Food Blender – 7 Piece Set – Black | Buy it for £89.99 at Amazon UK

 The Promixx MiiXR X7 is not just any blender; it is a performance blender with different mixer heads, two Tritan bottles and two no-leak lids so you can carry your freshly made smoothies with you.
 The 700w motor pulverises anything you put in this blended in a matter of seconds.
 The Promixx MiiXR X7 is dishwasher safe but also easy to hand-wash, too, thanks to the ergonomic shape of the bottles.
 Who needs a Nutribullet when you have blenders like the Promixx MiiXR X7?View Deal

 How can you drink less alcohol?

 The best idea, of course, is to keep your alcohol consumption to the minimum.
-As I mentioned in the 'how to lose weight at home' article, being mindful about your diet and food/drink intake can help.
+Being mindful about your diet and food/drink intake can help.
 Before you pour yourself another drink, ask yourself: do I want another drink?
 Am I bored?
 Is there another task I'm putting off by drinking?